micropython/micropython/docs/psoc6/intro.rst

 Use a MicroPython IDE
 -------------------------

-Different IDEs... we choose Arduino IDE. and Arduino IDE for
+There are multiple ways to interact and program your MicroPython device.
+You can find more information about it in this :ref:`section <psoc6_mpy_usage>`.

-Micropython is now started.
+For this getting started guide, we propose to use the minimalist `Arduino Lab For MicropPython <https://labs.arduino.cc/en/labs/micropython>`_.

-Select your serial port of your PSoC6™ board by clicking on the connect icon on the menu bar:
+Once installed, open the application and select the serial port of your PSoC6™ board by clicking on the connect icon on the menu bar:

 .. image:: img/mpy-ide-connect.jpg
     :alt: Arduino IDE connect